papagorgio23/AISports_Chatbot/data/nlu.md

 - I feel like I don't know what a parter does
 - what is a betting partner?
 - what is a betting partner supposed to do?
+- I want to be a betting partner?
+- hmmmm I need more info first.
+What is a betting partner?

 ## intent:ask_when_hired
 - when were you hired